 By 1944, 342 Beacon was once again the home Charles and Dorothy (Davis) Rimmer.
 They continued to live there until about 1950.

-By 1950, 342 Beacon was owned by Dr. Raymond G. Ingalls.
-In August of 1950, he applied for (and subsequently received) permission to convert the property from a single-family dwelling into a single-family dwelling and doctor’s office.
+On August 1, 1950, 342 Beacon was purchased from Dorothy (Davis) Rimmer by Dr. Raymond G. Ingalls.
+That same month, he applied for (and subsequently received) permission to convert the property from a single-family dwelling into a single-family dwelling and doctor’s office.

-By late 1951, 342 Beacon was owned by Sidney Llewellyn Sholley and his wife, Hazel Eda (Hoag) Sholley.
+On October 26, 1951, 342 Beacon was purchased from the Anteblians by Sidney Llewellyn Sholley and his wife, Hazel Eda (Hoag) Sholley.
 Sidney Sholley was founder of the Keystone mutual funds.
 They continued to live at 342 Beacon in 1953.

-In May of 1953, James J. Healy, a Harvard Business School professor and nationally-renown labor arbitrator, acquired 342 Beacon from Sidney and Hazel Sholley.
+On May 8, 1953, 342 Beacon was purchased from the Sholleys by James John Healy, a Harvard Business School professor and nationally-renowned labor arbitrator.
 He previously had lived in an apartment at 18 Exeter.
 He operated 342 Beacon as a multiple dwelling, either a lodging house or apartments.
 No change in the legal occupancy was obtained.
-He continued to live at 342 Beacon in the 1980s
+He continued to live at 342 Beacon in the 1980s.

-The property changed hands and in November of 1992 was purchased by Daniel J. Townsend and his wife, Cheryl L. Clarkson.
+The property changed hands and on November 5, 1992, was purchased by Daniel J. Townsend and his wife, Cheryl L. Clarkson.
 In April of 2001, Cheryl Clarkson applied for (and subsequently received) permission to convert the property from a single-family dwelling and doctor’s office back into a single-family dwelling.